-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+- 1. Park the machine on a level surface, disengage the blade-control switch, and engage the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.

 Note: Ensure that the engine is cool so that the oil has had time to drain into the sump.